Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Functional Consistency

-\item \emph{Inclusivity}: Inclusivity of a given form of money is the degree to which users can access and use it regardless of their demographics, disabilities, lack of access to technology, skills, and geographic location.
+\item \emph{Inclusivity}: \changess{ the degree to which users can access and use a given form of money regardless of their demographics, disabilities, lack of access to technology, skills and geographic location }.

-\item \emph{Divisibility and mergeability}: Divisibility is ability to divide a given form of money into smaller denominations, for example to facilitate transactions.
-Mergeability is the extent to which units can be merger together \cite{riksbank-money-properties}.
+\item \emph{Divisibility and mergeability}: \changess{ the ability to divide a given form of money into smaller denominations (e.g. to facilitate transactions), and the extent to which units can be merged together } \cite{riksbank-money-properties}.